hapax/hapax.github.io/assets/kepler.md

 ---

 **October 16, 2020.** *A quick, late night insight into Kepler's
-problem: an elliptical orbit is just simple harmonic motion in inverse radius!*
+problem: an elliptical orbit is just simple harmonic motion with respect to inverse radius!*

 #### Kepler's laws